 "My biggest takeaway is the power of relationships and connections."
 "Journalism can be healing."
 "My takeaway is everyone's ability to be both vulnerable and flexible in letting stories evolve."
 "I really enjoyed everyone's candor and authenticity, as well as genuine concern for their sources."
 These were a few of the comments we heard this year at our (virtual) Washington Weekend.

-On October 8-10, 71 of our Campus Consortium Reporting Fellows from 2020 and 2021 came together to present and discuss their work—over Zoom—on issues related to climate change; race, equity, and identity; public health; refugees and migration; gender equality; human rights; and the impact of COVID-19.
+On October 8-10, 71 of our Campus Consortium Reporting Fellows from 2020 and 2021 came together to present their work—over Zoom—on issues related to climate change; race, equity, and identity; public health; refugees and migration; gender equality; human rights; and the impact of COVID-19.
+Fellows discussed post-traumatic syndrome among veterans, melting sea ice, the use of safe injection sites to fight the opioid epidemic, aquaculture in Maine and in Oregon, food insecurity in Detroit, the risks LGBTQ+ migrants from Mexico face, and much more.

 All the Fellows showed tremendous flexibility, energy, and persistence as they reported either in-person or remotely during the pandemic.
 The stories they covered in long-form articles and documentaries ranged from post-traumatic syndrome among veterans, to melting sea ice, the use of safe injection sites to fight the opioid epidemic, aquaculture in Maine and in Oregon, food insecurity in Detroit, and the risks LGBTQ+ migrants from Mexico face.